Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes: Introduction

 In this paper, we aimed to address these drawbacks of sampling-based approaches for local viewpoint planning.
 We developed a gradient-based optimisation algorithm by using a differentiable utility function, which allowed us to move the camera such that the viewpoint utility was locally maximised.
 For the perception of a single target object, a local optima is desirable as it locally improves coverage and handles occlusion.
 We applied our method to the problem of 3D reconstruction and position estimation of plant nodes.
 Using a simulated environment with 3D mesh models of tomato plants, we evaluated the performance of our method and compared it against a sampling-based and a random method for local view planning.
-The main contributions of this paper are: (i) a novel gradient-based approach for local view planning for handling occlusions and improving perception of a target object, (ii) significant improvements in computational speed and efficiency of the generated viewpoint trajectories compared to sampling-based and random methods, and (iii) the evaluation and analysis of our method in simulation using tomato plant models with high levels of occlusion.
+The main contributions of this paper are: (i) a novel gradient-based approach for local view planning to handle occlusions and improve perception of a target object, (ii) significant improvements in computational speed and efficiency of the generated viewpoint trajectories compared to sampling-based methods, and (iii) the evaluation and analysis of our method in simulation using tomato plant models with high levels of occlusion.
+Our code is available at \url{https://github.com/akshaykburusa/gradientnbv}.